manasakani/manasakani.github.io/_teaching/2014-spring-teaching-1.md

 location: "City, Country"
 ---

+Linear Circuits (NE140) - 2020 and 2021
+======

+![My Image](./images/test.jpg)

 Primary TA for the first-year undergraduate course on Linear Circuits.
 Designed and held tutorial sessions with extra material and practice sets.
 Nominated for (and won) the Stanford Fleming Teaching Assistant Excellence award.

-Heading 1
+Electronic Circuits (NE344) - 2020
 ======

-![My Image](./images/test.jpg)

-Heading 2
+Primary TA for the third-year undergraduate course on Electronic Circuits.
+Designed and held tutorial sessions with extra material and practice sets.

+Nanoelectronics (NE471) - 2021
 ======

-Heading 3
-======
+Primary TA for the fourth-year undergraduate course on Nanoelectronics.
+Held office hours to explain course material to students.